What is PAD?

-PADnet performs non-invasive physiologic testing to aid in the diagnosis of Peripheral Artery Disease (PAD).
+PADnet is a medical device that allows non-invasive physiologic testing to aid in the diagnosis of PAD.
 PADnet is clinically valuable, generating any combination of ABIs, TBIs, segmental blood pressures (SBIs), or segmental PVRs to detect mild to severe blood flow pathology.
 PADnet is easy to perform, able to be operated by a medical assistant, and objective enough to produce qualitative and quantitative data that can be remotely interpreted by a vascular specialist.
 PADnet is the most trusted technology in the marketplace.

 If left untreated, leg pain may progress to resting leg pain, slow- or non-healing lower extremity wounds, gangrene and amputation.
 Whether or not a patient with PAD has typical symptoms does not affect PAD mortality.

 PAD is a significant cost driver for the US healthcare system, costing $390 billion annually to treat and manage.
 The average annual cost of healthcare for a Medicare beneficiary is $12,000, but if they have PAD, the annual cost increases to more than $72,000.
 Amputation costs are a main driver, whereas approximately 100,000 lower extremity amputations are suffered by patients, due to PAD.
 Treatment options and early detection are key to improving patient outcomes and reducing the costs associated with treating and managing PAD.